 At a glance: Targeting validation and Protect360 custom fraud detection rules enable advertisers to reject install attribution of non-compliant installs.
 Integrated partners can view the rules and get reports of blocked installs.

 By using validation rules, advertisers can reject the attribution of non-compliant installs.
 The rule types are as follows:

 Targeting validation rules control campaign results.
-Installs that do not meet the campaign's targets are not attributed to the media source.
+Installs that do not meet campaign targets are attributed as organic and are not attributed to the media source.
 Rules can be set using device type, OS, and geo.

 Protect360 custom rules enhance Protect360's ability to detect fraudulent installs.
 Fraudulent installs are blocked and not attributed.
 Rules can be set using click time to install (CTIT), the presence of a customer user ID, and the app version.